Swiss lead, Spain trail, Czechs level in Davis Cup

 Switzerland go into Saturday's doubles with a commanding lead after Federer beat Bozoljac 6-4 7-5 6-2 in the opening singles before Wawrinka overcame Lajovic 6-4 4-6 6-1 7-6(7).

-Federer recovered from 5-2 down in the second and having weathered the storm against hard-hitting Bozoljac, the former world number one raced through the third set to fire the Swiss ahead in the northern Serbian city of Novi Sad.
+Federer recovered from 5-2 down in the second and having weathered the storm against hard-hitting Bozoljac, the former world number one raced through the third set to fire the Swiss ahead.

 "The most important thing is that I won the match in straight sets after I struggled to read his serve early on and fought back in the second set," Federer told a news conference.